fANZYo/my-portfolio/README.md

 It's time for me to build my portfolio.

 ## Ideology
-Everything should be less than one click away at all time.
+I wanted everything to be less than one click away at all time.

 ## CSS approach